avo-hq/docs.avohq.io/docs/2.0/testing.md

 # Testing

 :::info
-We are aware that the testing guides aren't very detailed and some testing helpers are needed.
-Please send your feedback [here](https://github.com/avo-hq/avo/discussions/1168).
+We know the testing guides aren't very detailed, and some testing helpers are needed.
+So please send your feedback [here](https://github.com/avo-hq/avo/discussions/1168).
 :::

-Testing is an important aspect of your app.
+Testing is an essential aspect of your app.
 Most Avo DSLs are Ruby classes, so regular testing methods should apply.

 ## Testing Actions